-Additionally, the school further made an addition of Rs.
-29,16,553 to the building in FY 2017-18 and incurred Rs.
-56,82,591 under the head of Capital Work Progress towards renovation/ upgradation of canteen and toilets without complying with the above-mentioned provisions.
+Additionally, the school further made addition of Rs.
+29,16,553 and Rs.
+1,79,54,101 to the building in FY 2017-18 and 2018-19 and has balance of Rs.11,85,000 under the head of Capital Work Progress as on 31.03.2019 which was incurred towards renovation/ upgradation of canteen and toilets without complying with the above-mentioned provisions.
 It has also been noted that the above expenditure was incurred by the school before meeting the statutory liability towards employee benefits i.e. before making an investment that qualify as 'Plan Assets' as required by AS-15 "Employee Benefit" issued by the Institute of Chartered Accountants of India

-Based on above-mentioned provisions, the amounts totaling to Rs.1,65,04,312 incurred by the school on addition to building and towards capital work in progress, are recoverable from the society being the property of the society.
+Based on above-mentioned provisions, the amounts totaling to Rs.
+2,99,60,822 incurred by the school on addition to building and towards capital work in progress, are recoverable from the society being the property of the society.
 Therefore, the aforesaid recovery has been included in the calculation of available fund of the school with the direction to the school to recover this amount from the society within 30 days from the date of issue of this order.